junghyun397/GomokuBot/documents/about-renju-eng.md

 ## White Can Attack By Targeting Forbidden Points.

 Renju's forbidden moves are just a limitation for black, but for white, it's a strategy and an opportunity.
-Re-focus on the definition of "forbidden moves".
+Re-focus on the definition of forbidden moves.
 Black cannot be placed in a forbidden point in any case except five-in-a-row.
 Even if White can move to the forbidden point and win, it can't be an exception.

 ```fname = forbid-trap-simple, forbid = true, lmove = null
    A B C D E F G H I J K L M N O